 Meeting of the Remuneration Committee shall be held at least once a year.
-2 meetings were held during the year ended 31st December 2016.
+One meeting was held during the year ended 31st December 2017.
 During the meeting, the committee has reviewed the remuneration policy of the Group and the directors' remuneration.